microservices-api/kubernetes-microprofile-lab/lab-instructions/minikube/README.md

 # Deploying a MicroProfile application in a minikube cluster

- In this lab you'll build a MicroProfile application and package it inside a WebSphere Liberty Docker container.
+ In this lab you'll build a MicroProfile application and package it inside a WebSphere Liberty docker container.
 You will then utilize a helm chart that deploys the Liberty container into a kubernetes cluster (minikube), with the appropriate ingress and service setup, while also deploying and configuring a Cloudant helm chart that stands up the database that holds the data for this microservice.

  This is the simplest way for a developer to get a kubernetes cluster up and running locally in their laptop, before pushing the microservice into an enteprise grade environment such as IBM Cloud Private.